yomaoam/weldingtable/README.md

 Open [`index.html`](./index.html).
 That's it.
 No build step, no install, no accounts, no network calls at any point.

+## In plain language

+*(No welding or maths knowledge needed.)*

+**The setting.** A welding table is a heavy steel workbench with a neat grid of evenly spaced holes across its top — like a giant sheet of graph paper made of steel.
+Welders drop metal pins into those holes and push their workpiece up against them to hold it still, the same way pegs hold things on a pegboard.

+**The problem.** Say you want to weld two pieces together at a specific slant — 20 degrees, say.
+You'd hold the metal against two pins, and the line between those pins sets the angle.
+But you can only put a pin where there's already a hole.
+You can't drill a new one wherever you like.
+So the only angles the table can actually make are the lines you can draw between two existing holes — and most "perfect" angles fall between the holes, so you can only get *close*.

+**The old way.** A welder grabs a protractor, eyeballs the angle, and nudges the metal until it looks about right.
+It's slow, imprecise, and hard to reproduce tomorrow.

+**What this does instead.** You type in the angle you want and pick which table you have.
+The app quietly tries every combination of "go this many holes across and this many holes up," works out the slant each one gives, and picks the closest.
+Then it tells you in plain terms: for 20°, **"11 across, 4 up."** Count 11 holes to the side, 4 holes up, drop your pins in those two spots — done.
+Because the holes never move, you get the exact same setup every time.

+**The honest part.** The angle won't be *exactly* 20° — it'll be 19.983°, because you're stuck with the holes you have.
+Instead of quoting a scary-looking decimal, the app translates that into something you can picture: **"0.18 mm out at the end of a 600 mm part."** Over a piece of metal about 60 cm long, the far end is off by less than the thickness of a couple of sheets of paper — far better than a protractor.
+And when an angle genuinely *can't* be held well, the app says so and points you to a nearby angle it can nail perfectly, rather than pretending.

+**The picture.** It also draws the holes as dots, marks your two pins, and prints numbers along the edges so you can count along with your finger — gloves on, in a dim workshop.
+Flip buttons let you match whichever corner of the table you're working from.

+**In one sentence:** you want a precise angle; the table can only make certain angles because you can only pin where the holes are; this app tells you which two holes get you closest, and honestly shows how close in millimetres you'd actually feel.

 ## What it does

 - Brute-forces every `(run, rise)` pair that fits your table, filtered by what the